Building a website is like building a house. There’s a lot to take into account and planning for success is the key.

 - This way you will know what is working and what is not and be able to adjust accordingly.

 - There are a range of tools and reporting snapshots so you can easily measure the effectiveness of your online actions.

 Can you Manage your Website and Customer Details?

 - Unless you want to work 24/7 or if you want consistency and continuity in your messages and communications, systems and processes are the key.

 - There are a plethora of CMS (content management systems) and CRM (customer relationship management systems) Email Marketing Systems, Sales Landing Pages, Social Media management tools available.
 The real trick is to decide on which ones will suit your needs, ensure they integrate seamlessly together and then optimise these systems to automate and deliver your end goals.

 If this all seems too confusing – then I’m here to help.
+Want to apply this fresh ideas for building websites?
 I use and recommend South Australian Company Creative Serum to develop websites for my customers.